 Wood Feature Wall!

 Hey – we’re finally at what this point is about!
 While it may not be as easy as simply painting a wall, a modern wood feature wall will certainly make an impact!
 I’m sharing a bunch of my favorites below so stay tuned!

 This is probably one you didn’t think of and maybe not the easiest to pull off.
 But, you’ve definitely been in or seen rooms that have elaborate furniture that set the stage for the room.
 And, this can fit any design style.
 For example, a farmhouse dining room could have a custom built reclaimed wood dining table.
 An eclectic living room could have a yellow, plush, velvet sofa.

 Click the links below for posts I’ve shared before that can help you with your focal point!

 So, now that we’ve talked about creating a focal point, let’s check out some of my favorite wood feature wall ideas!
-Let’s stop pinning and start doing!!
+Let’s turn those pins into reality!!

 What do you think?
 Ready to add a wood feature wall to your house?